sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 **Recommendation:** Use **privileged transitions** for this step.

-**Recommendation:** Initiate the Flex transition before payment.
+**Recommendation:** Initiate the Sharetribe transition before payment.

 If using 3D Security is required, the checkout process may contain multiple steps where the customer may have to leave your marketplace app and go to their bank's website to confirm the payment.
 This process may take some time for the user to complete.
-Because of that, we recommend that you initiate the Flex transition first, before initiating the payment.
+Because of that, we recommend that you initiate the Sharetribe transition first, before initiating the payment.
 During the initialization of the transaction, you can already make a booking and ensure availability.
 It would be a bad experience for the user to pay first but then realize that the transaction